ireinhart/docker-teamcity-ci/README.md

 For a simpler container management please use *docker-compose* version 1.6.2 or later to start/stop and build the "app".

 ## start

-With images from hub.docker.com:

-`docker-compose pull && docker-compose up -d --force-recreate --no-build`

-or build and start your own images:

 `docker-compose build --no-cache && docker-compose up -d --force-recreate`